BJReplay/self-hosted-simplelogin/README.md

 It is a fork from the excellent work done by [@springcomp](https://github.com/springcomp) at https://github.com/springcomp/self-hosted-simplelogin, and the key differences are
 - this fork uses [Caddy](https://github.com/caddyserver/caddy) instead of nginx because I am more familiar with it and wanted to host SimpleLogin on a server where I'm already running Caddy and Crowdsec and Postgres and re-use those
+- this fork assumes a build of Caddy with Crowdsec Bouncer for Caddy and Cloudflare module for Caddy as maintained [here](https://github.com/BJReplay/caddy-crowdsec-cf-dns) so it can use DNS challenges behind a Cloudflare proxy.
 - this fork reverts to 2048 key length DKIM but with a note below on setting up for 1024 if you run into problems.

 If you don't have those particular needs, please use the original github source noted above.
 The original author has done a huge amount of work and deserves credit for putting this together.